tensorflow/community/rfcs/20200205-standalone-keras-repository.md

 ```

 On the other hand, since Keras is a separate repository, having it only use TF
-public API symbol will heavily reduce the chance of breakage because of relying
+public API symbol will heavily reduce the chance of breakage caused by relying
 on private methods or implementation details.
 We think this is a item that is
-critial to the health of the repository.
-This also allows TF to change without
+critial to the health of the project.
+This also allows TF to change internal
-breaking Keras.
+implementation without worrying breaking Keras.

 The converted code should look like: